Normalized Discounted Cumulative Gain (NDCG): a Pragmatic Guide

 - How is NDCG used in model monitoring?

-After tackling these main questions, your team will be able to achieve real time monitoring and root cause analysis using NGCG for ranking models in production.
+After tackling these main questions, your team will be able to achieve real time monitoring and root cause analysis using NDCG for ranking models in production.

 What Is NDCG and Where Is It Used?